Working in Lightroom Mobile on an iPad

 However, there may be instances where large sequences of images have identical lighting, such as during a church ceremony, the formal group photographs, or a reception space where the color of the lighting is consistent.
 A habit I've developed over the years (even before I started working in LR Mobile) is, as a first step in the editing process, to quickly scan through the thumbnails on the computer, identifying these similar large groups of photos, and making the batch white balance adjustments before I do anything else.
 This literally takes just a minute or two, and whether I'm subsequently editing on the computer or on the iPad, I find that making this batch pre-adjustment of white balance is the most efficient method.

-I also do not typically make noise reduction adjustments as part of my LR Mobile workflow (or even when working on the desktop, for that matter).
+I also do not typically make noise reduction adjustments to individual images as part of my LR Mobile workflow (or even when working on the desktop, for that matter).
 I have luminance and chroma noise reduction settings for each ISO level that are automatically applied upon import into LR Classic just as a default starting point, and then as a final step once all editing is complete, I use Jeffrey Freidl's very useful Bulk Develop Settings plugin.
 This plugin analyzes your images and applies user-definable levels of noise reduction depending on not only the ISO setting of each image (which is somewhat redundant, since I have LR set to automatically apply similar settings during import based on ISO), but more usefully adds further noise reduction for images that have had exposure and/or shadows increased (since these adjustments will usually result in an increase of visible noise).
 It's highly configurable, and can also automatically apply several other types of adjustments in addition to noise reduction.

 Other User Interface Considerations